 33. If Booking Last Minute, Try These Apps

 I have not used these apps yet, but I have heard that Hotel Tonight and Last Minute Travel offer great deals to those that are booking their hotel last minute.
-I have scrolled around the apps, and to me, it seemed like these apps are best used when you are visiting larger cities.
+I have scrolled around the apps, and it seemed like these apps are best used when visiting larger cities.

 I hope these 33 ways to save money on travel accommodations help you and whoever you are traveling with save money on your next adventure.